grigrenq/Messenger/README.md

-                               GRI Systems
+                               GRI Messenger

-Project consists of following directories, each of which has its’ own Makefile.
+Project consists of following directories, each of which has it's own Makefile.
-To run projects’ server , make Makefile in core directory,  run the generated executable file using following command: ./run.
+To run project's server , make Makefile in core directory,  run the generated executable file using following command: ./run.

-Next, to run projects’ user, make Makefile in gui directory, run the generated executable file using following command: ./gui.
+Next, to run project's user, make Makefile in gui directory, run the generated executable file using following command: ./gui.

 Testing can be accomplished either via GUI or terminal.